 Graduate students under special programs, such as fellowship or financial aid recipients, have different minimum unit requirements.
 Consult your department.

 If you wish to enroll in more units than the maximum, you must seek approval from your college or school dean's office (declared majors in Letters and Science should go to their department for approval).
+Requests are reviewed by the college after the adjustment period.
 Maximum unit limits are as follows: